averycrespi/vtt-bridge/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+**Checklist**

+- [ ] My idea aligns with [the design principles](https://github.com/averycrespi/vtt-bridge/wiki/Design-principles-of-the-extension) of the extension.
+- [ ] This feature request is not [a duplicate](https://github.com/averycrespi/vtt-bridge/issues).

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.